Islandora-Collaboration-Group/ISLE/README.md

 ## Funding
 - **ISLE Phase I:** $90,000 crowdfunded ($66,000 from 17 academic institutions; $24,000 in-kind labor from Born-Digital); exceeded original goal of $84,000.
-- **ISLE Phase II:** The Andrew W. Mellon Foundation has awarded a [$153,000 grant](https://communications.williams.edu/news-releases/10_30_2018_islandora/) to the Islandora Collaboration Group (ICG) to create “_Islandora for All:_ Extending the Open-Source Platform to Include Broad Scale Institutional Repository Appeal and High-Performance Scalability”
+- **ISLE Phase II:** Williams College, in partnership with the Islandora Collaboration Group (ICG) and in consultation with the Islandora Foundation, has received a [$153,000 grant from The Andrew W. Mellon Foundation](https://docs.google.com/document/d/1iN6-EH3PyhjFUms3SgNxRRXwbaK_780G9_O1rHAcaV4/view) to support the *Islandora for All* project: “Islandora for All: Extending the Open-Source Platform to Include Broad Scale Institutional Repository Appeal and High-Performance Scalability”
 - **ISLE Phase III:** TBD

 ## Project Sustainability